travel blogger influencer campaign

 Influencer Marketing

 We were all asked to share our daily experiences in 8 rural California regions with our audience.
-This is basically the normal influencer stuff I get hired for; go on a trip and share it with your audience.
-We each had to share pictures/video on our social media channels (Instagram, Facebook, Twitter) and were contracted to write blog posts and participate in a Twitter Chat after the trip on our websites.
-We were given a direction on the messages the client wanted to get across about each region, but we were left to our own devices to share what we wanted to based on our personalities.
+This is basically the normal influencer stuff I get hired for: go on a trip and share it with your audience.
+We each had to share pictures/videos on our social media channels (Instagram, Facebook, Twitter) and were contracted to write blog posts and participate in a Twitter Chat after the trip on our websites.
+We were given a direction on the messages the client wanted to get across about each region, but we were left to our own devices to share what we wanted to base on our personalities.

 Content Creation